nabla-studio/cw1155/README.md

 **Fields marked with * are mandatory.**

 *Note: All minting operations can only be performed by the designated `minter`.
-Registering operations can only be performed by the designated `owner`.
+Registering operations and changes to name and description fields can only be performed by the designated `owner`.
 Batch operations are omitted since CosmWasm allows executing multiple messages in the same transaction.*